-ning land" holds the rising of the dawn of the "one generation."
 How shallow is our thinking if we regard the singer of the "Occidental Song" as the poet of decay.
 How incomplete and crude is our understanding if we insist on approaching Trakl's other poem, "Evening Land" (165), always only in terms of its final third section, while stubbornly ignoring the center piece of the triptych together with its preparation in the first section.
-In "Evening Land" the Elis figure appears once again, whereas "Helian" and "Sebastian in Dream" are no longer mentioned in the last poets in a steam of the state of th is already overcome, absorbed into the middle section of this work.
+In "Evening Land" the Elis figure appears once again, whereas "Helian" and "Sebastian in Dream" are no longer mentioned in the last poems.
+The stranger's footfalls resound.
+They resound in harmony with the "softly sounding spirit" of the ancient forest legend.
+The final section-where the "mighty cities/ stone on stone raised up/ in the plain!" are mentionedis already overcome, absorbed into the middle section of this work.
 The cities already have their destiny.
-It is a destiny other work.
-The clubs arready may clust mesuny, it is a desting only than that which is spoker "beside the greening hill" where the "spring storm sings," the hill which has its "just measure" (128) and is also called the "evening hill" (143).
+It is a destiny other than that which is spoken "beside the greening hill" where the "spring storm sings," the hill which has its "just measure" (128) and is also called the "evening hill" (143).
 It has been said that Trakl's work is "profoundly unhistorical."
 In this judgment, what is meant by history?
 If the word means no more than "chronicle," the rehearsal of past events, then Trakl is indeed unhistorical.
 His poetry has no need of historical "objects."
 Why not?
 Because his poetic work is historical in the highest sense.
-His poetry sings of the destiny which casts man-kind in its still withheld nature-that is to say, saves mankind.
+His poetry sings of the destiny which casts mankind in its still withheld nature-that is to say, saves mankind.